rezleader/Agent-Eddie-Sing-App/replit.md

 **Key Frontend Components:**
 - `UserScanner`: Audio recording interface using Web Audio API with leaderboard access
-- `SongChallenges`: Challenge browsing and filtering by segment/category
+- `SongChallenges`: Challenge browsing and filtering by segment/category with one-type-per-scan restriction
+  - Users can only complete one challenge type (ACTION, SHARE, KNOW, or ALTERNATIVE) per scan session
+  - Once a challenge is accepted, other type buttons are disabled until next scan
+  - No "ALL" filter option - only the four specific challenge types are available
 - `ChallengeCard`: Gamified challenge presentation with point displays
 - `Leaderboard`: Top 100 players ranked by total points with current user highlighting
 - `SocialShareModal`: Multi-platform sharing functionality